PAS Hamedan F.C.

-PAS Hamedan Football Club (باشگاه فوتبال پاس همدان, Bashgag-e Futbal-e Pas Hemidan) is an Iranian football club based in Hamedan, Iran and compete in the Azadegan League.
+PAS Hamedan Football Club (باشگاه فوتبال پاس همدان, Bashgah-e Futbal-e Pas-e Hemedan) is an Iranian football club based in Hamedan, Iran and compete in the Azadegan League.
 The club was formed after the dissolution of Pas Tehran in 2007.

 History

 Establishment

 PAS Hamedan was formed on June 9, 2007, as a result of the dissolution of PAS Tehran.
 The team was initially named Alvand Hamedan after the Alvand mountain range in Hamedan, however after much deliberation it was changed to PAS Hamedan.
 PAS stands for Piroozi Esteghamat Sarfarazi (esteghamat starts with Aleph (A) in Persian).

 Doping Scandal

 In July 2008, it was revealed that numerous players and staff members were involved in distributing illegal doping substances.
 Midfielders Saeed Daghighi and Faruk Ihtijarević were banned for six months after testing positive for doping in a match against Rah Ahan.
 Team translator Reza Chalangar and head athletic trainer Morad-Ali Teymouri were found to have been distributing the substances and were banned for four years from involvement in any Iranian sport.
 In addition, the team was fined for 25,000 Swiss Francs.